Route-Planner-Team/planner-front/README.md

 ## Styling
 The app is using `react-native-paper` as the main UI kit library.
 For more information visit the official [React Native Paper documentation](https://callstack.github.io/react-native-paper/docs/guides/getting-started).

+## Maps
+The app is using the `react-native-maps` library to implement maps.
+Head over to the official [react-native-maps documentation](https://github.com/react-native-maps/react-native-maps) for more details.
+In order to use the Google Maps API, you need an API key.
+Instructions for obtaining the API key can be found [here](https://developers.google.com/maps/documentation/ios-sdk/get-api-key).